Skip to content

 Why does it matter?

 Delphi studies are an easy concept but often difficult to deliver.
-Traditionally they should use a number of experts who make choices on questions over several rounds.
-A facilitator has a key role in collating responses so that, for subsequent rounds, the experts can make more informed decisions about the questions they are answering.
+Traditionally, they should use a number of experts who make choices on questions over several rounds.
+A facilitator collates responses so that, for subsequent rounds, the experts can make more informed decisions about the questions they are answering.
 The term ‘modified’ Delphi has become increasingly used to avoid the hard work of manually summating the feedback by reducing the number of rounds and just presenting aggregated scores or responses in an electronic format.

 Reviewed by: Damian Roland